Subscribe

 Bring a first aid kit — Dog first aid kits do exist, and they include many of the same components as human first aid kits — gauze, hydrogen peroxide, tweezers, bandages, etc. However, a dog first aid kit may also include some pet-safe wound ointment, an extra leash and collar, a muzzle, and travel water bowls.

-Check the local regulations — It’s never safe to assume that your dog is allowed on a public trail.
+Check the local regulations — It’s never safe to assume your dog is allowed on a public trail.
 Even if they are, walking them off-leash can be dangerous for both your dog and other people.
-Make sure you follow trail etiquette
+Make sure you follow trail etiquette.

 Be sure your dog is up-to-date on medications — Prevention is nearly always easier than treatment.
 Before you go into the woods, be sure your dog is adequately protected with flea, tick, and heartworm medications.